Manager, Executive Office

-Dr. Williams received an undergraduate degree in Life Sciences from Queen’s University and a PhD in Immunology from the University of Toronto.
+She received a degree in Life Sciences from Queen’s University and a PhD in Immunology from the University of Toronto.
 She received postdoctoral training at Massachusetts General Hospital and Harvard University where she studied the molecular pathways involved in the development of leukemia and lymphoma in children.
-Prior to her role at OICR, Dr. Williams held various leadership positions at the National Cancer Institute of Canada and the Canadian Cancer Society, most recently as its Chief Mission Officer & Scientific Director, responsible for strategy development and program delivery nationwide.
+Prior to her role at OICR, she held leadership positions at the National Cancer Institute of Canada and the Canadian Cancer Society.

-Dr. Williams is currently a member of boards and advisory committees for a number of organizations, including the Canadian Institutes of Health Research, CanPath, The Canadian Cancer Clinical Trials Group and various other research, healthcare and community organizations.
+She is currently a member of a number of boards and advisory committees, including the Canadian Institutes of Health Research, North York General Hospital, The Canadian Cancer Trials Group and various other research, healthcare and community organizations.